sridevibonthu/EVA/S15/Readme.md

 My Journey started from **a simple model** with 3 Million parameters with BCE, MSE loss and ended at an **encoder-decoder model** with 3 million parameters which employs L1 Loss + SSIM.

+### Outcomes

+* Learnt how to integrate tensorboard to Google Colab
+* Designed model for foreground and depth estimation
+* Learnt how to write Encoder-Decoder models.
+* Able to apply several loss functions.
+* Read few papers which are related to loss functions, model architectures.

 Thanks to **Rohan Sravan** for his great mentorship and all my team who helped from week 1 to 14.